80036nd/FutureRestore-Script/README.md

 # How to use:

-Step 0.1) Download your SHSH blob from a SHSH Blobs saver (Have it ready if already downloaded)
+Step 0.1) Download device IPSW, download device SHSH blob from a SHSH Blobs saver (Have it ready if already downloaded)

-Step 1) Download iPSW and put it in the folder.
-Rename the iPSW to restore.ipsw

-Step 2) Open terminal cd into the folder and then run chmod +x restore.sh
+Step 1) Open terminal cd into the folder and then run chmod +x restore.sh

-Step 3) Run ./restore.sh and follow the directions
+Step 2) Run ./restore.sh and follow the directions

 # Note: